Top 10 Chemistry tutors near Fresno, CA

 Henderson-Hasselbalch Equation

-Manpreet taught 16 days ago
+Manpreet taught about 2 months ago

 The class session focused on organic chemistry, specifically organometallic reagents, nucleophilic addition reactions, and multi-step synthesis problems.
 The student practiced identifying valid reagents, predicting reaction products, and understanding reaction mechanisms, with a review of protecting group strategies for aromatic amines.